Areas of Expertise

-Jane - third-sector leader - wanted clarity about career progression
+Jane, third-sector leader wanting clarity about career progression

 "I think anyone who wants to improve should consider getting some coaching.
 I never knew what to expect but Aileen was easy to talk to, patient and very good at getting to the key issues.
 We worked through a lot and I got things done that I had put off over and over.
 I cannot recommend her enough.
 If you are considering coaching for work or personal reasons you should get on and do it.
 You won’t regret it."

-Sandy - senior housing professional - wanted to progress with career
+Sandy, senior housing professional wanting to progress with career

 "While I was being coached by Aileen, I found her sincere, a wonderful coach and she helped me in several parts of my life.
 I am now more organised, achieve tasks which I have deadlines for, delegate where required and ask for assistance if I need it.
 Due to my coaching I have accomplished what we spoke about which is fantastic.
 Aileen is a wonderful source of inspiration, proficient and professional in her profession as a coach.
 She also truly cares and goes above and beyond to assist her clients."